OkwirFrances/Group-A-Student-tracking-System/README.md

 ## pipenv shell
 Activate virtualenv

- Make sure you have installed pipenv

-## READ THE FOLDER STRUCTURE in folderStructure.txt TO UNDERSTAND IT
+# READ THE FOLDER STRUCTURE in folderStructure.txt TO UNDERSTAND IT